icelandicfunds/IF/docs/more.md

 ---
-title: Tips for a good search
+title: More tips for a good search
 ---

 DocSearch can work with almost any website, but we've found that some site